 Buildings are arranged for the most part in perimeter blocks that define public fronts (streets) and private backs (gardens and courtyards).
 Block dimensions have been calculated to maximise the privacy of rear gardens at given densities.
 Most dwellings are sited at the front of the plot in order to delineate streets and optimise private gardens.
 In general, minimum back-to-back dimensions of 20 metres are allowed, with an 8 to 10 metre zone for the dwelling itself.
-At the front of the block, street corridors are 15 to 25 metres depending on the street type (see street hierarchy at 4.7, below).
+At the front of the block, street corridors are 15 to 25 metres depending on the street type.
 These dimensions generate minmum block sizes of 40 metres between street corridors and a street network of typically 60 metres between centre lines.